Making schema changes safely

 • Am I doing a blocking migration?
 Migrations which lock huge tables can easily cause outages.

-If you're doing anything tricky, it is worth reading up on zero-downtime migrations and make sure you know how the change will work operationally in practice.
+If you're doing anything tricky, make sure you know how the change will work operationally.

 Do not delete or rename Django models and fields